20+ Halloween Candy Alternatives [Teal Pumpkin Project]

 1. Glow Sticks

-Glow sticks are the gift your kids will love to use right away.
-These are perfect for Halloween night and help visibility as an added safety bonus.
+Glow sticks are the gift that keeps giving on Halloween night.
+Kids will love to play with them on this special up-late-night when the world is dark and full of possibilities.
+Glow sticks are perfect for play and help visibility (as an added safety bonus).
 We especially loved this glow stick variety pack complete with glow in the dark glasses, necklaces, bracelets, and a ton of connectors to make glow in the dark toys and decor.
-But the fun doesn’t stop there, you can find all sorts of teal pumpkin treats that will illuminate your night, from bugs (uh, cool!?) to finger flashlights and flashing LED rings, so there’s no excuse to stay in the dark on this one.
+But the fun doesn’t stop there, you can find all sorts of teal pumpkin treats that will illuminate your night, from bugs (uh, cool!?) to finger flashlights and flashing LED rings, so there’s no excuse to stay in the dark on these Halloween candy alternatives.

 2. Washi Tape

-This one might seem weird, but I swear washi tape is one of my kids’ FAVORITE things.
-She uses it to decorate gifts, cards, drawings, me, her brother, the Kleenex box… Everything gets an extra special arts and crafts touch around here.
+This one might seem weird, but I swear washi tape is one of our FAVORITE things.
+My kids use it to decorate gifts, cards, drawings, me, each other, the Kleenex box… Everything gets an extra special arts and crafts touch around here.
+And one thing I love about washi tape?
+It comes off easily and doesn’t cause any damage to walls, wood furniture, finishes etc.

 I’ve yet to meet a kid that didn’t love stickers.
-My daughter hordes them, and my son eats them.
-(Okay, maybe he’s not the best example.)
-These vinyl stickers are awesome because kids young and old can use them to decorate their art, devices, school supplies, folders etc.
+My kids horde them all over the house!
+I love these vinyl stickers because they come in a variety of themes and aren’t super pricey.
+The quality is pretty nice, and everyone (parents included) can use them to decorate their art, devices, school supplies, folders, lunch boxes, water bottles, etc.

 Stamps can be iffy for some really sensitive kids, especially ones who struggle with anaphylaxis or FPIES, as the inks can contain soy.
 (The same is true of bubbles.)
 We’ve had a lot of kids ask about them, though, so I usually include them in my teal pumpkin treat assortment.
 You can find a variety of Halloween stamps, but they don’t have to be Halloween, themed, of course.
 Any themed stamps are super exciting when it’s time to sit down and get creative.